 Spring green baked eggs with feta yoghurt

-Small handful of finely chopped parsley and mint
+- A handful of mixed chopped soft herbs dill, chives, parsley and mint work well